The Backhand Open Plane Slice Drop

-The Forehand Open Plane Straight Slice Drop is defined as after identifying that the ball is on the forehand side the player reacts with the Forehand Open Plane’s backswing.
-The player commences the forward swing with a throwing action while simultaneously opening the racquet face to an extra angle of approximately10 and15 degrees to an additional angle between 40 and 60 degrees before attempting to return the racquet face to the original angle between 30-45 degrees at contact.
+The player commences the forward swing with a measured (slow) and steep throwing action as if throwing a Frisbee but with a cocked wrist and leading the elbow while simultaneously opening the racquet face to an extra angle of approximately 10 to15 degrees to a total angle between 40 and 60 degrees before attempting to return the racquet face to the original angle between 30 and 45 degrees at contact.

 The website offers new specific technical and tactical programs for both elite player and elite coach, respectively.
 The author Michael Nash is a 3-time World Top Ten coach, 5-time World Top Twenty coach and 2-time World Junior (boys) Champion coach.
 All of these players (initially club standard) were developed over three to four years by Michael in Adelaide.
 (Photo 1981)

 Currently, there are over three hundred videos and over one hundred diagrams on the website.
 The author suggests that when visiting examine one menu at a time and scroll down sequentially examining each menu before moving on to the next.

 The author will be adding one video per month which will appear above.

 The author will be adding new text on a regular basis without videos.
 Although, not ideal, this will be beneficial to the User.